Feynman1999/ContourGAN-PyTorch/README.md

 * try get as close as possible to the results of the paper...
   * **fix the content loss for G   (Crucial)**
   * fix the Loss for adversarial loss  (e,g,  using wgan-gp  etc..)
-  * decoder conv bilinear interpolation init ... have not added now but refer in paper
+  * decoder conv bilinear interpolation init ... have not added now but refered in paper
-  * normalize the input of Discriminator?  now binary image
+  * normalize the input of Discriminator?  now Original binary image